jongio/vscodespaces/vscodespaces/overview/what-is-vsonline.md

 Visual Studio Codespaces is built to accommodate the widest variety of projects or tasks.
 Developers can start with smart-configuration features that provide common defaults, or finely-tune environments with custom JSON and Dockerfile configuration.

+> [!WARNING] To avoid [DockerHub pull limits](https://www.docker.com/pricing/resource-consumption-updates), we strongly recommend using images from the Microsoft container registry such as the [.NET images](https://hub.docker.com/_/microsoft-dotnet) or the [pre-built dev container images](https://hub.docker.com/_/microsoft-vscode-devcontainers).
+You may also push DockerHub images you are using to another public registry like [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry) or transition to [GitHub Codespaces](https://github.com/features/codespaces) which should not experience these issues.

 Flexible configuration allows developers to rapidly onboard on projects with unique configuration and requirements that are difficult to apply on a local machine.
 Additionally, reproducible development environments eliminate "works on my machine" problems.

 ### Personal configuration